netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    within IETF documents, the appropriate IETF Trust Copyright text MUST be present, as described in Section 3.1 and contain the following statement:

-   > All revisions of IETF and IANA published modules can be found at the YANG Parameters registry: https://www.iana.org/assignments/yang-parameters.
+   > All revisions of IETF and IANA published modules can be found at the "YANG Parameters" registry group: https://www.iana.org/assignments/yang-parameters.

    If the module relies on information contained in other documents, which are not the same documents implied by the import statements